Butt Out: Plot

-Cartman appears in the commercial to claim he is dying of lung cancer from secondhand smoke, but discovers at the end of the shoot that Reiner and his group intend to kill him and claim it actually was from lung cancer.
-Cartman flees to his friends, who, at first, refuse to help him when they learn that Reiner plans to kill him, fearing that they will be killed, as well, if he were to be found with them.
-Eventually, however, they relent and decide to help him, after all.
-They consider taking him back to the cigarette factory, as they know that the vice president there will not support Reiner's plan and will protect Cartman from him.
-Kyle again warns that this is following a formula, and it will lead to a confrontation between the town and the factory, where they will have to admit they lied about why they smoked and talk about what they have learned.
-However, the group goes to the factory, anyway, knowing that it is the only way to keep Cartman safe, and the townspeople confront them with Reiner (who is eating an entire cake).
-The townspeople turn on Reiner when he tells them his plan (with Stan's father, Randy, even telling him outright that killing Cartman is "not right") and, as he attempts to explain why it is acceptable, Kyle goes into a speech (which he briefly breaks almost immediately to comment to Stan, "See?
-I knew it.") about people needing to take responsibility for their actions, and calls Reiner a fascist for imposing his will on others.
-Now deciding that he no longer respects Reiner, Cartman stabs him with a fork, revealing "Reiner" to be a boneless sac filled with green goo, who completely drains.
-The parents then ground the four, as they now know they smoked of their own will, and though Stan is relieved that the ordeal is over and the four have "learned [their] lesson", Kyle disappointedly replies, "No, we didn't, dude.
+Cartman claims in the commercial that he is dying of lung cancer from secondhand smoke, but discovers after the shoot that Reiner's group actually plans to kill him and cover it up by claiming it actually was from lung cancer.
+Cartman flees to his friends, who initially refuse to help him, fearing that they, too, will be killed if they were to be found with him, but eventually, they agree to help.
+They consider returning to the cigarette factory, as they know that the vice president there will not support Reiner's plan and will protect Cartman from him.
+Kyle warns again that this is following a formula, and it will lead to a confrontation between the town and the factory, where they will have to admit they lied about why they smoked and talk about what they have learned.

+However, the boys go to the factory anyway, knowing that it's the only way to keep Cartman safe, and the townspeople confront them there along with Reiner.
+The townspeople turn on Reiner when he inexplicably reveals his evil plan, and as he attempts to justify himself, Kyle begins giving a speech (while commenting once more about how the familiar formula is unfolding).
+Kyle says that people need to take responsibility for their own actions, and calls Reiner a fascist for imposing his will on others.
+Cartman, no longer respecting Reiner, stabs him with his own fork, revealing "Reiner" to be a boneless sac filled with green goo, who completely drains.
+The parents then ground the four, as they now know that they smoked of their own free will, and though Stan is relieved that the ordeal is over and the four have "learned [their] lesson", Kyle disappointedly replies, "No, we didn't, dude.
 No, we didn't."

 Production

 "Butt Out" was written and directed by Trey Parker.
 Matt Stone said the episode was inspired by a desire to spoof both California's strict smoking bans and film director Rob Reiner; Stone said, "We try not to be, 'All right, here's the point we want to make.'
 But things like California's smoking ban and Rob Reiner animate both of us.
 When we did that Rob Reiner episode, to us it was just common sense.
 Rob Reiner was just a great target."

 A television promo for the episode showed a deleted scene involving Butters interacting with the "Butt Out" group.
+The final scene where Kyle tells Stan they didn't learn their lesson was not included in the episode's original broadcast.